oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 - Rules and processes for defining Trust Mark types recognized by the federation, including which Trust Mark Issuer(s) may issue each Trust Mark type.

-- The URL identifiers for Trust Mark types recognized within the federation.<br /><br />Note: The definition of these identifiers cannot be delegated to Trust Mark Issuers, since it is the responsibility of the Federation Operator to ensure that they are collision-resistant across multiple federations, see [@!OpenID.Federation, section 7.1].
+- Rules for Trust Mark type URL identifiers recognized within the federation, ensuring that they are collision-resistant across multiple federations (see [@!OpenID.Federation, section 7.1]).

 - Whether Trust Mark Issuers may issue Trust Mark types that are not recognized federation-wide, for example Trust Marks intended for specific purposes or specific Entity audiences.